Cumnor House School for Boys is Founded

 During the Second World War the School was evacuated as a boarding school to Seals near Guildford and then to Danehill in Sussex, where a completely separate school of the same name and with a similar uniform continues today.

 The School Re-opens

-Cumnor House School re-opened in Pampisford Road and recognised by the Department of Education in 1951.
+Cumnor House School re-opened in Pampisford Road and is recognised by the Department of Education in 1951.